 - Your baby is not alert at hearing various sounds.

 - Your baby is unable to lift up his head while lying down.

 - Your baby does not recognise you, your spouse or the people he sees on a daily basis.

 If you notice any of the above-mentioned symptoms, check with your doctor immediately.
-Close attention to the little changes in your 7-week-old baby can help you keep him away from major health complications.
+Close attention to the little changes in your 7 week baby can help you keep him away from major health complications.
 Every milestone is important in your baby’s life.
-Be attentive, follow the care tips provided above and enjoy your little one prepare himself to win the world!
+Be attentive, follow the care tips provided above and enjoy your little one preparing himself to win the world!